Protecting the Health and Safety of our clients and associates

 Wash your hands often for at least 20 seconds.

 When in the office or at a client site, clean personal workspace items that are frequently touched, such as your desk, keyboard, and mouse.
-If working in a CAI office, please contact the Receptionist for cleaning supplies, soap, and hand sanitizer, as needed.

 Given the rapidly changing situation, the CAI Benefits team will continue to monitor the status and provide updates as new information and details develop.